speudusa/csharp-web-development-wiki/Class-5-(Unit-Testing).md

    * ``main`` and ``test`` packages
    * Grouping related tests
 1. Talk about tests that use AAAs, are deterministic, relevant, and meaningful
-1. Java annotations - what are they and what do they do
+1. csharp annotations - what are they and what do they do
    * ``@Test``
    * ``@Before``
    * ``@After``